-- Self-medication in CYS programs requires written instructions from the youth's health care provider clearly spelling out what and when selfmedication is allowed and under what circumstances the youth must refer to the parents and health care provider for assistance. - Parent/Guardians and youth are responsible for notifying the program staff of any medication that will be brought to CYS programs.
-Youth must selfadminister all medications in the presence of CYS staff who will then document the incident. - If a youth (6th-12th grade) cannot self-medicate, then a Medical Inclusion Action Team review is required.
+Self-medication in CYS programs requires written instructions from the youth's health care provider clearly spelling out what and when self- medication is allowed and under what circumstances the youth must refer to the parents and health care provider for assistance.

+Parent/Guardians and youth are responsible for notifying the program staff of any medication that will be brought to CYS programs.
+Youth must self- administer all medications in the presence of CYS staff who will then document the incident.

+If a youth (6th-12th grade) cannot self-medicate, then a Medical Inclusion Action Team review is required.

-Rest and Nap Periods: Child/Youth enrolled in CDC and FCC full-day programs or hourly care will have a rest period, usually following lunch.
+Rest and Nap Periods

+Child/Youth enrolled in CDC and FCC full-day programs or hourly care will have a rest period, usually following lunch.
 Child/Youth wishing to nap can do so, while other Child/Youths engage in some other quiet activity (e.g. read a book, coloring, etc.).
 Infants are allowed to follow their own resting/napping patterns.

-Personal Items from Home:
+Personal Items from Home

+Toys brought from home: To avoid conflict in the classroom or potential loss/damage, personal toys should be kept home.
+Children should only bring toys from home as part of a scheduled "Show and Share" activity or to assist with soothing a child during naptime.

-- Clothing: Children should come to the center dressed appropriately for the weather (e.g.) jackets and hats for fall and spring; coats, boots and snow pants, gloves/mitten for winter).
+Clothing: Children should come to the center dressed appropriately for the weather (e.g.) jackets and hats for fall and spring; coats, boots and snow pants, gloves/mitten for winter).
 Children should come in "play clothes" so that they feel free to participate in indoor and outdoor activities.
-Long dresses are not permitted for safety reasons. - Washable clothing is recommended as children may be involved in messy developmental activities (e.g. art, cooking, and water and sand play).
+Long dresses are not permitted for safety reasons.

+Washable clothing is recommended as children may be involved in messy developmental activities (e.g. art, cooking, and water and sand play).
 Two changes of clothing for all children under school-age are recommended.
-All clothing and accessories should be labeled with your child's full name. - Shoes: Children footwear should have rubber soles and be suitable for running, climbing and jumping.
-For safety reasons, flip-flops, thongs, heels without straps or wedged heels are not recommended. - Jewelry and Hair accessories: For safety reasons accessories such as, but not limited to, earrings, rings, bracelets/anklets, necklaces, any type of beads barrettes, and ponytail holders are not permitted for children under three or children who are in multi-age rooms with children under three.
+All clothing and accessories should be labeled with your child's full name.

+Shoes: Children footwear should have rubber soles and be suitable for running, climbing and jumping.
+For safety reasons, flip-flops, thongs, heels without straps or wedged heels are not recommended.

+Jewelry and Hair accessories: For safety reasons accessories such as, but not limited to, earrings, rings, bracelets/anklets, necklaces, any type of beads barrettes, and ponytail holders are not permitted for children under three or children who are in multi- age rooms with children under three.
 Reason: Children under three years old are developmentally still prone to placing items in their mouth as part of their exploration.
-On a case by case basis and in extenuating circumstances management may consider an exception for stud earrings only, providing safety of all the children can still be maintained. - Sleep Aids: If your child is over 12 months of age and has a special soft toy or blanket that he/she naps with, it may be brought to the program.
+On a case-by-case basis and in extenuating circumstances management may consider an exception for stud earrings only, providing safety of all the children can still be maintained.

+Sleep Aids: If your child is over 12 months of age and has a special soft toy or blanket that he/she naps with, it may be brought to the program.
 It is not recommended that children younger than 12 months sleep with soft toys.
 The naptime toy or blanket will be put in the child's cubby and be made available for use during naptime.
 These items will be sent home for weekly laundering.
 Please ensure all personal items (i.e., book bags, books, school supplies, clothing, and blankets) are labeled with your child's name.